vacuumlabs/cryptofund-utilities/README.md

 ## Alice wants to rebalance the portfolio

-Say, she want buy ADA for 0.5 BTC.
-This basically means, that fund is 0.5 BTC poorer and 8775 ADA (that's what she got at her favorite exchange) richer.
+Say, she wants to buy ADA for 0.5 BTC.
+This basically means, that fund is 0.5 BTC poorer and 8775 ADA (that's what she's got at her favorite exchange) richer.
 She simply adds a new trade:

 ```
     ('2018-01-14', f.ABCT,